 Choose Your Partner Wisely

 We've all heard the staggering statistic indicating that half of all marriages end in divorce, but the real data doesn't support that claim.
-According to data from the Census Bureau, divorce in America has been falling fast: In 2021, per every 1,000 marriages, there were only 6.9 divorces; in 2011, that number was 9.7.
+Based on data from the Census Bureau, divorce in America has been falling fast: In 2021, per every 1,000 marriages, there were only 6.9 divorces; in 2011, that number was 9.7.
+It has also been reported that divorce rates will continue to follow this downward trend, even as marriage rates increase, according to CNN.
+This good news could be attributed to more young adults waiting to tie the knot, in order to get more life experience, financial stability, and a stronger sense of self before saying, "I do"—all things 40-somethings have had time to work on.

-This good news could be due to more young adults delaying marriage to gain more life experience, financial stability, or a stronger sense of self before saying, "I do"—all things 40-somethings have had time to work on.
-The dating field could have more players looking to get hitched, and if that's the case, don't enter into a serious relationship hastily, warns Campbell.
-"Marrying in your 40s, especially if it's for the first time, means you have fewer years till death do you part, so this really could be The One," she says.
+So, what does this mean for you?
+The dating field could have more intentional players looking to get hitched—exciting news for someone who is genuinely looking to get married.
+That being said, don't enter into a serious relationship hastily, warns Campbell.
+"Marrying in your 40s, especially if it's for the first time, means you have fewer years till death do you part, so this really could be 'the one'," she says.
 "As such, you'll want to make the best possible choice."

 Make Sure You're Both Ready to Date

-Unlike dating in your 20s, you've likely had a major relationship, whether it was a spouse or a long-term partner, and the person you're dating probably has, too.
-Make sure that both you and your date have processed these relationships and are ready to move forward, Campbell advises.
 How can you tell if you or your date is living in the past?
 One red flag is talking about their past partner in disparaging terms.
 "If they are unable to discuss it in objective terms or clearly see each person's role in what went wrong, it may be a warning sign that they aren't over the other person, are still holding a grudge, or are at risk for repeating maladaptive patterns in the new relationship," Campbell suggests.
+Walfish adds, "Nothing turns off a new person more than hearing you rag about somebody else."

 Wait Before Introducing Your Partner to Your Kids